Helping Seattle families feel informed, calm, and capable from pregnancy to baby.

 Doulas can help connect expecting parents with evidence-based information and resources that can aid in decision-making throughout pregnancy, labor, and postpartum.

-A doula supports YOU to make decisions that are best for you.
-Because people make the best decisions with the information they currently have - not what we thought was going to happen.
+A doula supports YOU in making the best decisions for you.
+People make the best decisions with the information they currently have—not what we thought was going to happen.
+We believe every parent's experience is unique, and there is no one "right" way to approach pregnancy and parenthood.

-Your decisions regarding pain management, interventions, tests, or pain medications are yours to make, and a doula can help you tease out your thoughts and desires through active listening.
+Your decisions regarding pain management, interventions, tests, or pain medications are yours to make, and a doula can help you tease out your thoughts.
 Whether the birth is taking place at a birth center, at home, or at the hospital.

 Personalized Care

 Doulas provide personalized, non-medical support.
-They want to understand your individual needs, preferences, goals, and birth plan.
+They want to understand your individual needs, preferences, goals, and birth plans.
 Think you may be in labor?
 Your doula can help.
-Wondering about how to encourage baby into an optimal position?
-That's in your doula's thought process.
+Wondering about how to encourage the baby into an optimal position or feel more comfortable during labor?
+We help guide you every step of the way.

 Research Says